-Who can participate in classes at Parker Place?
+Who can participate in wellness programs at Parker Place?

-We strive to provide a variety of programs and events for every member of your family including toddlers, preschoolers, school-agers and adolescents, as well as parents and caregivers.
+We strive to provide a variety of programs and events for every member of your family including kids, teenagers, parents and caregivers.
 A suggested age range will be included in the information posted about each program on our schedule, and we invite you to contact our office with any questions.

 Are your wellness programs just for medical patients?

 Absolutely not!
-Our classes and events are designed to benefit all kids and families.
+Taking a proactive approach to health and wellness can actually help prevent many common medical problems, and our programs are designed to benefit all kids and families.

 What kind of programs are offered at Parker Place?

-Our classes and events are always evolving, based on the season, input from our participating families, and the needs of our community.
-Generally, our programming centers on any combination of cooking, nutrition, exercise, and emotional well-being (such as stress management and mindfulness).
+Our wellness programs and events are always evolving based on the season, input from our participating families, and the needs of our community.
+Generally, our programming centers on any combination of nutrition, cooking, exercise, and emotional well-being (such as stress management and mindfulness).
 We also work directly with Annapolis-area schools, organizations and special interest groups to develop programs specifically for their needs.